 Douglas County Cultural Council (DCCC) members are appointed by the Board of County Commissioners by District.
 Members serve the diverse citizenry of Douglas County by annually reviewing applications from Tier III organizations requesting Scientific & Cultural Facilities District (SCFD) funds.
 The DCCC receives grant applications from eligible arts, science, and cultural organizations and then makes funding recommendations to the Board of County Commissioners, which is then submitted to the SCFD Board of Directors for funding approval.
 The distribution of the Douglas County portion of the SCFD regionwide cultural sales tax provides for the advancement and preservation of visual arts, performing arts, cultural history, natural history, and natural sciences.
 For additional information, please contact Kim Smith at 303-660-7347 or email@example.com

 The Cultural Council generally meets the second Tuesday of each month.
-Upcoming meeting dates, locations and agendas are available online.
-Select Cultural Council as the Meeting Group from the drop down menu on the left side of the page.
+Meeting dates and agendas are available by clicking here and selecting Cultural Council from the Meeting Group in the top left corner.

 Scientific and Cultural Facilities District (SCFD) Funds

-The deadline to request SCFD funds for the 2017 program year was March 31, 2017.
-If you have not applied for SCFD funds in the past, new eligibility criteria went into effect January 1, 2017.
+The deadline to request SCFD funds for the 2019 program year was March 29, 2019.
 Organizations interested in applying, must be deemed eligible by SCFD in order to apply.
-Please visit SCFD’s website for information regarding the new eligibility criteria, the eligibility application, and all other grant materials.
+Please visit SCFD’s website for information regarding the eligibility criteria, eligibility application, and all other grant materials.